zekebarger/AccuSleep/README.md

     recording equipment

 ## Tips & Troubleshooting
+- Make sure the required toolboxes are installed
 - Using more data for calibration will produce better results.
 However, labeling more than a few minutes of each state probably isn't necessary.
 - If you create a calibration file using one recording, then use it to score another